brunow/BWObjectMapping/README.md

 ## BWObjectMapping

-Small library that parse JSON and map it to any object, works with NSManagedObject.
+Small library that parse almost automatically JSON and map it to any object, works with NSManagedObject.

 ## Extremely easy to use